FangfanLi/VideoPerformanceAnalysis/README.md

 Let's take the example output above, where the top two videos are tested, each for 5 times on a WIFI network.

-The result for videoID *'RgKAFK5djSk'* shows that the video starts with *hd1080* 80% and *hd720* 20% of the time; the video always end in *hd1080* quality; time before the video starts averages to *1.78* seconds; on average the quality changes *1.2* times during the test; on average the video buffers *0.2* times; at the end of the test period (60s), on average *51%* of the video is already loaded; buffering time only counts for *3%* of the streaming period; buffering time on average is *1.98* seconds.
+The result for videoID *'kJQP7kiw5Fk'* shows that the video starts with *hd1080* 70% and *medium* 30% of the time; the video always end in *hd1080* quality; time before the video starts averages to *1.13* seconds; on average the quality changes *1.3* times during the test; on average the video buffers *0.0* times; at the end of the test period (30s), on average *25%* of the video is already loaded; buffering time only counts for *3.83%* of the streaming period; buffering time on average is *1.2* seconds.

 #### c.
 Tunable parameters